 Category Description

-Variable label inflows aged >64
+Variable label Inflows aged >64

 Variable name ein_ab65

+Category Description

 Data type Numerical

 Origin ВеН

 Detailed description This variable contains the number of worker inflows aged 65 or above in

 the respective year.

-Detailed information on the definition of inflows can be found in Section
+Detailed information on the definition of inflows can be found in Inflows

-5.2.2.1.
+(ein_ges).

 Sensitive variable No

 Notes This variable is a component of the BHP extension file "worker flows",

 which is only made available to users on application.